 - Why do I get an error similar to "Cannot read property 'digest' of undefined"?

-See How do I troubleshoot issues with the CORS filter in AM (All versions)? on troubleshooting CORS issues in AM.
+See How do I troubleshoot issues with CORS in AM? on troubleshooting CORS issues in AM.

 - Confirm that there are no errors in the browser console.

 - Confirm that calls to the /authenticate endpoint from your app are returning either 200 or 401.

 - If 405 is returned, ensure your CORS configuration in AM allows your host and HTTP methods.

 Confirm that calls to the /authenticate endpoint from your app are returning 302 and that the location header contains a URL which includes a code query parameter.

 - If 400 is returned, check the HTML response body for a script block defining a pageData variable that describes the error.

 - If 200 is returned, check the following:

 - Ensure that the "Implied consent" property is enabled in the OAuth 2.0 client profile in AM.
 Without the property, AM returns a page to ask the user to provide consent for the requested scopes, which the SDK is not expecting.